Get to Know Us

 Locks of Love is devoted to helping every child suffering from medical hair loss, thus we do not discriminate as to the cause of hair loss.
 We list the following information in an attempt to explain types of hair loss and specific needs of individual recipients.

 Our recipients are financially disadvantaged children, age 21 and under, suffering from long-term medical hair loss from any diagnosis.
 Most of our children suffer from an autoimmune disorder called alopecia areata, which causes the hair follicles to shut down.
 In addition to the loss of scalp hair, many also lose their eyelashes, eyebrows and all body hair.
 This hair loss is permanent in most cases, and there is no known cause or cure.
-Other recipients have been victim to severe burns, cancer survivors, or suffer from any number of skin disorders that cause permanent hair loss.
+Other recipients are cancer survivors, have been victim to severe burns or suffer from any number of dermatological conditions that cause permanent hair loss.

 The children who receive these hairpieces have lost more than their hair; they suffer from a loss of self.
-Many children have been teased by classmates and/or embarrassed by the attention they receive because of their hair loss.
-They often will withdraw from normal childhood activities such as swimming, going to the mall or even playing with their friends.
-While wearing a hairpiece is certainly not a cure for these children, it can help restore some of the normalcy to their everyday lives that most of us take for granted.
-It is our goal to help provide a foundation on which they can begin to rebuild their self-esteem.
+Many children have been teased and/or bullied and are embarrassed by the attention they receive because of their hair loss.
+They often will withdraw from normal childhood activities such as swimming, participating in sports, attending sleep-overs or even playing with their friends.
+While wearing a hairpiece is certainly not a cure for these children, it can help restore some sense of normalcy to their everyday lives that most of us take for granted.
+It is our goal to help provide a foundation on which they can begin to rebuild their self-esteem and self-confidence.

-There are several problems facing children who suffer long-term medical hair loss.
-Most wigs sold by retailers are made to fit adult heads, and are much too big for children to wear.
-They often require the use of tape or glue to keep them from falling off, and these adhesives can burn or irritate the scalp.
-Often, the styles of adult wigs are not age-appropriate and synthetic wigs can mat and frizz with excessive styling.
+There are several problems facing children who suffer from medical hair loss.
+Most wigs sold by retailers are made to fit adult heads, and fit poorly on a child or teenager.
+The styles of these wigs are not age-appropriate for children.
+“Wigs” often require the use of double-sided tape or glue to keep them from falling off.
+These adhesives can burn or irritate the scalp.
+Thus a regular “wig” does not provide the security children need to just “be kids.”
+Our prosthesis fulfills the void that “wigs” do not.